Daivya-Shah/QuickCards-AI-Flashcard-Generator/README.md

 |---|---|---|
 | Basic | Free | Core flashcard generation and storage |
 | Pro | $4.99/month | Unlimited flashcards, advanced features, priority support |

-## Deployment

-The easiest way to deploy is with [Vercel](https://vercel.com).
-Connect your GitHub repo and add your environment variables in the Vercel dashboard.
-Everything else is handled automatically.